Jumping Flash! – The birth of the 3D platformer

-Jumping Flash!: Aloha Danshaku Funky Daidakusen no Maki...more simply known in North American as "Jumping Flash!" was an early PS1 platformer that I have some serious nostalgia with.
-Developed by Exact and Ultra, it's actually the Guinness World Record holder of the "first platform video game in true 3D", and thus I've chosen to write about it for the second entry in this new blog series.
+Jumping Flash!: Aloha Danshaku Funky Daidakusen no Maki…more simply known in North American as “Jumping Flash!” was an early PS1 platformer that I have some serious nostalgia with.
+Developed by Exact and Ultra, it’s actually the Guinness World Record holder of the “first platform video game in true 3D”, and thus I’ve chosen to write about it for this entry in the Round2Review blog series.

 Keeping true to the absurdities of so many great platformers of the mid-90’s, Jumping Flash has a great story that anyone can enjoy.
 Robbit, an intergalactic peace-keeping robot rabbit is dispatched to stop the dastardly astrophysicist, Baron Aloha, from using his army of giant tentacled robots (MuuMuus) from stealing parts of Earth to use in his galactic space resort.
 With the help of his onboard computer, Kumagoro, the mute robot protagonist traverses through 6 themed worlds of 3 levels each (mathematicians will deduce 18 levels) collecting Jet Pods and defeating bosses.

 “Nothing feels quite as good as blasting baddies in the face with a Roman Candle”

 The gameplay is terrific; taking first-person 3D platforming to new heights – literally.
 Robbit’s ability to traverse the vertically-layered stages with his handy-dandy triple jump; and trounce the enemies with either his built-in laser or secondary firework-style pickups, makes for fantastic fun.
 Nothing feels quite as good as blasting baddies in the face with a Roman Candle.
 And for those of you who are worried about depth-perception – worry not!
 Robbit comes equipped with a pinpoint cross-hair showing you, as a player, exactly where you’ll land after bouncing high into the clouds.